jengalas/bwaf-bbw/about/boardandstaff.md

       How the Material World Shapes Independent Kids was published by Bloomsbury USA in June 2018.
 Her most recent book, "Meet Me by the Fountain: An Inside History of the Mall", was published by Bloomsbury in June 2022.'
+  - title: Victoria Rosner, Ph.D.
+    title_role: Consulting Historian
+    image: "/v1673557075/rosner_cc77ti.jpg"
+    description: "Victoria Rosner is Dean of NYU Gallatin School of Individualized Study.
+She joins NYU from Columbia University’s School of General Studies, where she has been serving as the dean of Academic Affairs.
+She joined Columbia’s School of General Studies in 2010 and has served as the dean of Academic Affairs since 2016.
+She joined the faculty of Texas A&M University as an assistant professor in 1998 and was promoted to associate professor with tenure in 2004.  \n\nRosner is the recipient of numerous awards and honors; her work has been supported by the Graham Foundation, the Modernist Studies Association, and the National Endowment for the Arts.
+She is the author of Machines for Living: Modernism and Domestic Life (Oxford UP, 2020) and Modernism and the Architecture of Private Life (Columbia UP, 2005), as well as editor of The Cambridge Companion to the Bloomsbury Group (Cambridge UP, 2014) and The Global and the Intimate: Feminist Theory in Our Time (Columbia UP, 2012).
+Her public-facing scholarship includes the award-winning web archive Pioneering Women of American Architecture as well as the oral history project Frontline Nurses.
+She is co-editor of Gender and Culture at Columbia University Press, the preeminent book series on gender and the humanities.\n\nShe received her BA, MA, and PhD in English and Comparative Literature from Columbia University."
   section_break: false
 - template: portrait-gallery-template
   include_left-hand_column_text_: true